rajivshah3/skip-postinstall/README.md

 # skip-postinstall
-Conditionally skip a postinstall script with an environment variable
+A simple, cross-platform way to skip a postinstall script with an environment variable